University courses are designed for students from different fields and disciplines to engage in course work that is not discipline based.

 An interdisciplinary course emphasizing the regulation of muscle metabolism in vivo.
 The course focuses on the integration of metabolic fuel utilization to meet cellular energy demands under a variety of conditions in the whole animal.
 Topics include: sources of energy demand, integration of energy supply to meet energy demands, and regulation of cell growth, maintenance and adaptation.

-This course focuses on statistical principles, experimental designs, and communication of findings to research peers within the agricultural field.
+This two-semester course focuses on statistical principles, experimental designs, and communication of findings to research peers within the agricultural field.
 Students apply statistical techniques and perform data analyses.

 This seminar-based course offers an interdisciplinary forum for the discussion of broad topics in animal welfare and human-animal relationships.
 Students analyze topics presented by visiting guest lecturers using perspectives from various disciplines such animal science, philosophy, history, psychology, ethics, and biology.

 This course is designed for students in the OMAFRA/UoG HQP Scholarship program, scholars from the Arrell Food Institute, and scholars from Food from Thought, and, space permitting, is open to any graduate student working on a thesis topic related to agri-food.
 Students work in groups to collaborate with NGOs, government agencies, or businesses on agri-food projects.
 Through these projects and a series of modules, students build knowledge and competencies in business development, communication, social innovation, project management, and entrepreneurship.
 This course is limited to 36 students.
 Priority to HQP Scholarship Program students, Arrell Scholars, and Food from Thought funded graduate students.

 This course explores fundamental mechanisms and signalling pathways that dynamically regulate cell and tissues responses to physical forces in health and disease.
 It is relevant to a wide range of areas of study, from biomechanics and tissue engineering to gastro-intestinal health, food and nutrition.